 To summarize, this paper makes the following contributions: \begin{itemize}

 \item \textbf{Novelty.} This paper introduces OBsmith, the first LLM-powered framework for systematically testing JavaScript obfuscators.
-OBsmith introduces an LLM-driven, sketch-based generator (mixing LLM-created and automatically extracted sketches) plus a PL-aware oracle that combines differential testing of outputs/exceptions/termination with lightweight instrumentation and exploratory metamorphic tests.
+OBsmith introduces an LLM-driven, sketch-based generator (mixing LLM-created and automatically extracted sketches) plus a PL-aware oracle that combines reference-oriented equivalence testing of outputs/exceptions/termination with lightweight instrumentation and exploratory metamorphic tests.

-\item \textbf{Implementation.} We implement OBsmith with 2 sketch source: (i) leverages multi-agent LLM system to automatically generate diverse sketches and (ii) use existing JavaScript programs automatically extract sketch.
-To solve oracle problem, OBsmith applies (i) differential testing and metamorphic testing to evaluate the correctness of obfuscation.
+\item \textbf{Implementation.} We implement OBsmith with 2 sketch sources: (i) leverages multi-agent LLM system to automatically generate diverse sketches and (ii) uses existing JavaScript programs to automatically extract sketches.
+To solve the oracle problem, OBsmith applies reference-oriented equivalence testing and metamorphic testing to evaluate the correctness of obfuscation.

 \item \textbf{Real-world Bugs.} We conduct a comprehensive study of two widely used obfuscators across seven configurations and uncover 11 correctness bugs, including silent miscompilations where the obfuscated code changes behavior.
 All bugs were confirmed by reproducing them in both online and repository versions.
 These findings highlight the unreliability of obfuscators and provide actionable insights for both developers (to fix issues) and practitioners (to make informed tool choices).